QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

     chisq(-2)

-Let's try this out on an array of integers, adding the vectorized notation
+Let's try this out on an array of integers, adding the broadcast

 .. code-block:: julia